FuelLabs/fuels-ts/apps/docs/src/guide/cli/config-file.md

 Sway programs are compiled in `debug` mode by default.

-Here you can customize all build `flags`, e.g. to build programs in `release` mode.
+Here you can customize all build flags, e.g. to build programs in `release` mode.

 <<< @../../../demo-fuels/fuels.config.full.ts#forcBuildFlags{ts:line-numbers}